Always On VPN deployment for Windows Server and Windows 10

-Applies To: Windows Server 2016, Windows Server 2012 R2, Windows 10
+Applies to: Windows Server (Semi-Annual Channel), Windows Server 2016, Windows Server 2012 R2, Windows 10

 For this deployment, it is not a requirement that your infrastructure servers, such as computers running Active Directory Domain Services, Active Directory Certificate Services, and Network Policy Server, are running Windows Server 2016.
 You can use earlier versions of Windows Server, such as Windows Server 2012 R2, for the infrastructure servers and for the server that is running Remote Access.

-This guide does not provide instructions for deploying the following items.
+This deployment does not provide instructions for:

-- Active Directory Domain Services (AD DS)
+- Active Directory Domain Services (AD DS).